Khetam Abuawad: 2010 to 2014

-In 2010, she won further medals: four gold medals and a bronze medal in both the annual Al Watani Table Tennis Championships (three golds in singles, wheelchair singles open and teams all in classes 3-5) and the Slovenian Open (one gold medal in singles class 5, one bronze medal in the wheelchair singles open).
+In 2010, she won further medals: four gold medals and a bronze medal in both the annual Al Watani Table Tennis Championships (three golds in singles, wheelchair singles open and teams all in classes 3–5) and the Slovenian Open (one gold medal in singles class 5, one bronze medal in the wheelchair singles open).

 Abuawad won even more medals in 2011; she won six medals where five were gold mostly in singles competitions.
 She successfully defended her titles once more in the Al Watani Championships for the fourth time.
 She won a gold medal in the singles class 5 and a bronze medal in the teams class 5 in the British Open in Sheffield in September 2011.
 Before the 2012 Summer Paralympics, Abuawad competed in the Slovenian Open for the second time and won two gold medals in the singles and teams competitions, both in class 5 and again, won another two gold medals in the French Open in Nantes.

 During 2013, she won six medals (four of which are gold) in three different locations: Abuawad won her third two sets of golds in the Al Watani Championships, another two golds at the Slovenian Open in all of her selected events, gained a silver and bronze medal in the singles and teams event in the Taichung Table Tennis Open in Taiwan.
 She attended two events in 2014 and winning one medal each of the singles' competitions, she won her fourth gold medal in the Al Watani Championships and got a silver medal at the Lignano Master Open in Italy.

 2015 to present

 Abuawad earned one gold medal in the singles event in the Slovenian Open for the third time as well as a silver medal in the teams class 5 event in 2015.
-She unfortunately lost her reigning title at the Al Watani Championships in the same year as Zhang Bian clinched both the singles and teams titles.
-She didn't win any gold medals in 2016 which was the first time since 2004, she won one silver in the singles class 5 event in the Slovakia Open and a bronze medal in the teams class 5, she also got two bronze medals in the same events in the Slovenian Open.
+She lost her reigning title at the Al Watani Championships in the same year as Zhang Bian clinched both the singles and teams titles.
+She did not win any gold medals in 2016 which was the first time since 2004, she won one silver in the singles class 5 event in the Slovakia Open and a bronze medal in the teams class 5, she also got two bronze medals in the same events in the Slovenian Open.
 Abuawad gained six medals in 2017, four of them gold in the singles and two silvers in the teams events.
 She won her two singles titles in the Alicante Open, Al-Watani Championships, Slovenian Open and the Thailand Open.
 She won her teams events' silvers in both Thailand and Slovenia.